 The Temple Guard unit provides a great opportunity for you to become more closely involved in the functions and activities of Sphinx Shrine.
 The Unit welcomes new members who are able to offer differing levels of time commitment.
 Even if you are only able to attend stated monthly meetings and check dues cards, such help is appreciated.

-Nobles who are interested in finding out more about the Temple Guard unit are invited to come and join us at our meeting on the first Wednesday of the month.
-We can especially use help with the routine maintenance of our new vehicles.
+Nobles who are interested in finding out more about the Temple Guard unit are invited to come and join us.
+We meet quarterly at San-Souci Restaurant in Meriden.
+We can especially use help with the routine maintenance of our vehicles.
 If you have time to lend a hand, we would welcome you to become a member of the Temple Guard.